-Tracking the mental health needs of individuals living in underserved areas is a challenge.
-In 2006 the APA established the Presidential Task Force to Review Psychiatric Needs in Underserved Areas.
-The main goal of the task force was to identify ways to increase access to psychiatric services in underserved areas around the United States.
+APA established a Presidential Task Force to tackle the mental health needs of individuals living in underserved areas.
+The main goal of the task force is to identify ways to increase access to psychiatric services in underserved areas around the United States.
 One of the products of the task force is the online clearinghouse of information developed and collected by the taskforce on topics relevant to mental health care in underserved areas.

 One of the most effective ways to increase access to psychiatric care for individuals living in underserved areas.

 HRSA makes grants to organizations to improve and expand health care services for underserved people, focusing on the following program areas: Health Professions, HIV/AIDS, Maternal & Child Health, Office of the Administrator, Primary Health Care/Health Centers, Rural Health, Healthcare Systems, Organ Donation, and Clinician Recruitment.

 The Health and Rehabilitative Services (HRSA) health professional shortage area designations are based on general HPSA designation criteria, plus additional criteria and guidelines specific to mental health guidelines needed to determine locations that are underserved.
 All Federally Qualified Health Centers and those Rural Health Clinics that provide access to care regardless of ability to pay receive automatic facility HPSA designation.

 J-1 visa waivers are one mechanism employers in underserved areas can use to attract psychiatrists.
 The program enables non-citizen medical graduates to pursue graduate medical education in the United States.
 The J-1 visa requires individuals who have completed their medical training to return to their home country or country of last origin for a period of at least two years before seeking entry back into the U.S. through a permanent visa.
 Waivers of this requirement may be granted.